MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mbbcx/nf-mbbcx-mbb_device_config_init.md

 A pointer to the client driver's implementation of the [*EVT_MBB_DEVICE_CREATE_ADAPTER*](nc-mbbcx-evt_mbb_device_create_adapter.md) callback function.

-## -returns

-This method does not return a value.

 ## -remarks

 The client driver calls this method from its [*EVT_WDF_DRIVER_DEVICE_ADD*](../wdfdriver/nc-wdfdriver-evt_wdf_driver_device_add.md) event callback function in preparation for calling [**MbbDeviceInitialize**](nf-mbbcx-mbbdeviceinitialize.md).